 USGA Executive Committee

-Anthony Petitti, of Irvington, N.Y., is in his third year as a member of the USGA Executive Committee.
+Courtney Myhrum, of Pittsburgh, Pa., is in her fourth year as a member of the USGA Executive Committee.